Lycoming College Academic Program

 The Academic Resource Center, located on the third floor of the Snowden Library, provides a variety of free services to the campus community.

-Tutoring in Writing —Working one-on-one, Writing Consultants use questioning techniques to help writers improve papers while developing confidence and independence as writers.
+Tutoring in Writing — Working one-on-one, Writing Consultants use questioning techniques to help writers improve papers while developing confidence and independence as writers.
 Writing Consultants discuss development, organization, grammar, documentation, and any other writing concern.
-Writing Consultants offer 37 hours of scheduled tutoring weekly.
+Writing Consultants offer more than 35 hours of scheduled tutoring weekly.

 Tutoring in the Content Areas—The ARC offers one-on-one tutoring support in most courses.
 Tutors assist students with homework assignments and test preparation.
 A list of tutors is available on the ARC website or by contacting the ARC directly.